 Promoters and funding sources of NewsMeter

-The company is promoted by A Bharani Kumar.
+The company is promoted by A Bharani Kumar and others.
 A Bharani Kumar is a graduate in commerce and his vision of setting up an independent fact checking news site has been realised with News meter.
-B Malla Reddy an academician and Sandra Suares a women entrepreneur are the directors of the company.
+B Malla Reddy an academician and young entrepreneur Nikhil reddy are the directors of the company.

 - Newsmeter is mostly self-funded through the Investments from promoters.
 Around 35 per cent of operational costs are borne through the investments from promoters.
 Both fact check unit and editorial team operates independently.

-- Newsmeter also receives funding(revenue) through advertisements from Google Adsense, Taboola and other advertisers.
+- Newsmeter also receives funding(revenue) through advertisements from Google Adsense, Taboola, Columbia and other advertisers.
 Audited revenue details 2019-2020.
 2020-2021 financials results are yet to be audited.
 Tentatively in 2020-2021 too revenues are similar to the previous year.
 Around 65 per cent of operational costs are borne through the advertisement revenue.
-The figures are yet to be audited.
 None of the advertisers has any role in deciding the selection of claims for a fact check or findings to be published or in editorial policy.
 We are a free and separate fact-checking unit that acts independently.

-- Newsmeter receives nominal revenue from news aggregators like daily hunt who pick up our stories.
+- Newsmeter receives nominal revenue from news aggregator like daily hunt who pick up our stories.
 We do not provide any content separately to any news aggregators.
 All the news stories published on the site are picked up by them automatically with RSS feed.
 News aggregators has no role in deciding the editorial policy or selection of news stories or fact check to be published on Website.
-Moreover the revenue generated from news aggregators is insignificant amounting to less than 0.1 per cent of operational costs/budget and they have no influence on either fact checking or editorial.
-We have received nominal revenue of Rs 4688 form news aggregators in financial year 2019-20.
+Moreover the revenue generated from news aggregators is insignificant amounting to less than 3 per cent of operational costs/budget and they have no influence on either fact checking or editorial.

 - Newsmeter doesn’t receive any funding from local or foreign state or political sources.